Description

 Vintage-Spec Neck Profiling and Pro-Level Playability

 Built for rapid fingerstyle and rockabilly fretwork, the maple set-neck features a highly comfortable, era-accurate 1959 gentle "V" profile finished in a thin, resonant semi-gloss lacquer.
-The neck is paired with a premium 9.5”-12” compound-radius ebony fingerboard housing 22 medium jumbo frets and a durable bone nut.
+The neck is paired with a premium 9.5”-12” compound-radius ebony fingerboard housing 22 medium jumbo frets and a durable Delrin nut.
 This modern compound contour ensures effortless low-register chording near the nut while flattening out beautifully as you move up the neck, preventing notes from choking out during expressive pitch bends.